Li Zhicong

-Li Zhicong "Peter" (黎智聪, born 25 August 1993 in Guangzhou) is a racing driver from China.
+Li Zhicong (黎智聪, born 25 August 1993 in Guangzhou), also known as Peter Li, is a racing driver from China.
 He formerly competed in the FIA Formula 3 European Championship.

 Li is best known for his involvement in a serious accident at a Formula 3 meeting at the Red Bull Ring in 2016 in which he broke both heels and fractured four vertebrae.